-- We have recycled crop waste and weeds. - Installed a new pump for efficiency water usage and management; computerized irrigation system, Installed new water efficient fixtures, equipment and technology. - 79 Employees trained in safe use and handling of pesticides.
-This has been provided to sprayers and stores employees; 77 Spray Men trained and 2 Stores staff.
+- We have recycled crop waste. - Installed 2 new irrigation pumps for efficiency water usage and management; computerized irrigation system, Installed new water efficient fixtures, equipment and technology. - 70 Employees trained in safe use and handling of pesticides.
+This has been provided to sprayers and stores employees; 67 Spray Men trained and 3 Stores staff. - Planted trees around the farm premises, the company plants at least 10 trees every year in order to conserve the environment.